 Under the Northern Territory Notifiable Diseases Act 1981, section 8 states that if a medical practitioner considers a person may be infected with a notifiable disease, they are to advise the Department.
 According to section 9, an infected person must provide the medical practitioner with the names and addresses of all persons from whom the notifiable diseases may have been contracted.
 A person suspected of being infected must provide the names and addresses of all persons with whom he or she has been in contact during a time specified by the medical practitioner.

 In Tasmania, as per section 147(3) of the Public Health Act 1997, disclosure that a person has a notifiable condition is permissible where it is to a person authorised by the Director, or disclosure will help manage a threat to public health or a likely threat to public health.
 Under s147(3)(e) disclosure of personal information is authorized if the disclosure is for the purpose of the management, detection, notification, treatment or prevention of the spread of a notifiable disease or notifiable condition.
 This is a lower threshold than ‘managing a threat to public health or a likely threat to public health’.
-Further, in accordance with section 148, the Director, any council or an authorised officer may require a practitioner to provide information that is reasonably needed for the purposes of the Act.

 Finally, under section 108 of the ACT Public Health 1977 responsible persons may advise the Chief Health Officer where a patient with a notifiable condition refuses to advise contacts and be authorized to inform contacts.
 Departments may also have protocols in place specifically addressing what is to happen when it is believed that a person living with HIV is placing others at risk.

-Note: The Office of the Australian Information Commissioner has guidelines about consent:
+The Office of the Australian Information Commissioner has guidelines about consent:

 - The individual is adequately informed before giving consent